-DATED SEPTEMBER 29, 2020
+DATED NOVEMBER 2, 2020

-2,272,727 Shares Common Stock
+1,363,636 Shares Common Stock

-This is a firm commitment initial public offering of shares of common stock of Inhibikase Therapeutics, Inc. We are offering 2,272,727 shares of our common stock.
+This is a firm commitment initial public offering of shares of common stock of Inhibikase Therapeutics, Inc. We are offering 1,363,636 shares of our common stock.
 We anticipate that the initial public offering price of our shares will be between \$10.00 and \$12.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-We have applied to list our shares of common stock on The Nasdaq Capital Market under the symbol "IKT."
-No assurance can be given that our application will be approved.
-The closing of this offering is contingent upon the successful listing of our common stock on the Nasdaq Capital Market.
+Our common stock has been approved, subject to a notice of issuance, for listing on the Nasdaq Capital Market under the symbol "IKT."